ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ### Update of Access Rights

+Editor's note: This section should allow for access rights being updated by AS posting to RS.

 If C has requested an update to its access rights using the same OSCORE Security Context, which is valid and authorized, then:

 * The response MUST NOT include the "rs\_cnf" parameter.